 This building is a five-story facility, shared 50/50 with Physical Therapy Program.
-Our part of the building includes space for research, PhD program, post-doctoral, student services, global health, standardized patient rooms, Health Innovation Lab, a 96-seat classroom, multiple break out rooms and additional offices.
+Our part of the building includes space for research, PhD program, post-doctoral, student services, global health, standardized patient rooms, Health Innovation Lab, a 96-seat classroom, multiple break-out rooms, and additional offices.

 The Christine Siegler Pearson Building is a LEED (Leadership in Energy and Environmental Design) Silver facility.
 Designated by the United States Green Building Council, it is the fourth building at Duke to earn this certification.
-The building's green elements fall under the following LEED categories: Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality and Innovation and Design.
+The building's green elements fall under the following LEED categories: Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality, and Innovation and Design.